Quantum discord: Definition and mathematical relations

 which is asymmetrical in the sense that $\mathcal D_A (\rho)$ can differ from $\mathcal D_B (\rho)$.
 The notation J represents the part of the correlations that can be attributed to classical correlations and varies in dependence on the chosen eigenbasis; therefore, in order for the quantum discord to reflect the purely nonclassical correlations independently of basis, it is necessary that J first be maximized over the set of all possible projective measurements onto the eigenbasis:

 Nonzero quantum discord indicates the presence of correlations that are due to noncommutativity of quantum operators.
 For pure states, the quantum discord becomes a measure of quantum entanglement, more specifically, in that case it equals the entropy of entanglement.

 Vanishing quantum discord is a criterion for the pointer states, which constitute preferred effectively classical states of a system.
-It could be shown that quantum discord must be non-negative and that states with vanishing quantum discord can in fact be identified with pointer states.
+Quantum discord must be non-negative and states with vanishing quantum discord can in fact be identified with pointer states.
 Other conditions have been identified which can be seen in analogy to the Peres–Horodecki criterion and in relation to the strong subadditivity of the von Neumann entropy.

 Efforts have been made to extend the definition of quantum discord to continuous variable systems, in particular to bipartite systems described by Gaussian states.
-A very recent work has demonstrated that the upper-bound of Gaussian discord indeed coincides with the actual quantum discord of a Gaussian state, when the latter belongs to a suitable large family of Gaussian states.
+Work has demonstrated that the upper-bound of Gaussian discord indeed coincides with the actual quantum discord of a Gaussian state, when the latter belongs to a suitable large family of Gaussian states.

 Computing quantum discord is NP-complete and hence difficult to compute in the general case.
 For certain classes of two-qubit states, quantum discord can be calculated analytically.